Gasorekibo/alu-shell/processes_and_signals/README.md

-a Bash script that displays a list of currently running processes
+script that print running process